Grief and Bereavement Resources

 Several inpatient units within the hospital host memorial services each year.
 This is a time to reconnect with staff who cared for your child, and to honour your child’s memory.
 Units who have held these services in the past are: Haematology/Oncology, Cardiology, Paediatric Medicine and the Neonatal Intensive Care Unit.

-Haematology/Oncology Program: was held online (Zoom) in May 2022.
+Haematology/Oncology Program: will be held online (Zoom) in May 2023.
 Please note that families have been invited to join us.
 Contact email@example.com for more information.

 For the following unit events, contact Lori Ives-Baine.